Hundreds of Enterprises in Russia Protected from Drones by "Darwin" Nets

 The thread is woven in a clever way and then compressed.
 Each cell stretches at the moment of impact.
 As a result, the drone gets caught in the net like a butterfly in a net.

-Dagbladet: Russian Submarine Launched Norwegian, British, and American P-8 Poseidon Aircraft
+Dagbladet: Russian submarine raised Norwegian, British and American P-8 Poseidon aircraft into the air

 Sources